-Townhouse: Properties typically have 4 units or more that are side by side or have units on each corners and have common wall between each unit.
+Townhouse: Properties typically have 4 or more self-contained units that are side by side or have units on each corner with common walls between each unit.
 They typically are bi-level or two story and the main floor and basement are occupied by the same resident.
 Each unit has a private entrance, electrical, plumbing, and heating systems.